kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 If you are using a generator, start it and allow the output to stabilise before connecting the timing equipment.
 This prevents damage from voltage spikes or repeated cycling on and off.

 1. Unpack the cables and loose equipment from the flight-case.  **Prop the flight-case lid open** by engaging the piece of aluminium profile on the right hand side of the lid with the protruding bolt in the base.
 1. Locate the black **AC power cable** for the flight-case.
-This has a standard **13A BS1363 mains plug** on one end (an adaptor should be present in the crate of timing equipment to adapt BS1363 to 16A IEC 60309 Ceeform), and a circular female **PowerCon** connector on the other.
-Insert this in the male PowerCon inlet on the side of the flight-case, and twist clockwise so it clicks into place.
+This has a standard **13A BS1363 mains plug** on one end, and a circular female **PowerCon** connector on the other.
+Insert this in the male PowerCon **AC power inlet** on the side of the flight-case, and twist clockwise so it clicks into place.
 ![Conections on the side panel of the flightcase](./images/side_panel.jpg "Connections on the side panel of the flight-case") Connect the other end to mains power (or another 85-265V AC supply, eg. from a generator or inverter).
+An adaptor should be present in the crate of timing equipment to adapt BS1363 to 16A IEC 60309 Ceeform.
-The AC power display on the power supply should light up and indicate the voltage and frequency of the AC supply, with a power draw in the region of about 15W as the router and tag reader boot up.
+1. The AC power display on the power supply should light up and indicate the voltage and frequency of the AC supply, with a power draw in the region of about 15W as the router and tag reader boot up.
 The DC power display will flash its backlight in alarm and show a voltage of 0V (occasionally this mis-reads as 99.99V), indicating that a DC supply is not present.
 1. **DC power** of 12-36V can be connected using one (or more) of: **(A)** The small black centre-positive **2.5mm DC barrel jack** inlet on the side of the flight-case.
 (A short jack-jack cable is included to connect to a 2.1mm DC jack)  **(B)** The yellow **male XT60** connector on the side of the flight-case.
 (Cables are included to connect to spade terminals, or a 12V vehicle cigarette lighter socket) **(C)** The **female USB-C inlet** on the bottom left of the power supply panel.
 (Cables not included.
 The USB power source must be 'laptop' rated - a standard phone-charging power bank cannot provide enough power to run the tag-reader)  Once connected, the DC power display should show a voltage appropriate for your power source, but no significant current/power will be drawn while AC power is present.
 If DC power does not appear to work, check the polarity, and the respective inlet fuse.
 ![Power supply panel](./images/power_supply.jpg "Dual power supply")
 1. Ensure the **AC power failure alarm** switch is in the '**on**' position.
 As long as DC power is present, the alarm will sound if the AC supply is interrupted.
-1. Connect the **laptop's power supply** to AC power and the DC power inlet on the left side of the latop.
+1. Connect the **laptop's power supply** to AC power and the DC power inlet on the left side of the laptop.
 1. Optional: Connect the **mouse** to the USB port on the right side of the laptop.
-(The trackpad can be unrelaible when operated with sweaty fingers.)
+(The trackpad can be unreliable when operated with sweaty fingers.)
 1. Locate the **red** Ethernet cable.
 This has a standard RJ45 plug on one end, and a rugged RJ45-in-an-XLR-shell plug on the other.
-Connect this end to *either* of the two RJ45 sockets on the side of the flight-case, and the standard RJ45 to the fiddly Ethernet socket on the left side of the laptop next to the power inlet.
+Connect the XLR end to *either* of the two XLR-RJ45 sockets on the side of the flight-case, and the standard RJ45 to the fiddly Ethernet socket on the left side of the laptop next to the power inlet.
 1. Locate the **long coaxial cables** (stored separately in in the crate of timing stuff) and connect the male N-connectors to the RFID aerials (which should have right-angle N adaptors attached), and the RP-TNC plugs to the RP-TNC jacks on the tag reader (passing the cables through the holes in the side of the flight-case).
 The far-side aerial should be the one covered in ScotchLite retro-reflective tape.
 ![RP-TNC aerial connctions on RFID tag reade](./images/aerial_connections.jpg "RP-TNC aerial connctions on RFID tag reader") By convention, we connect the near-side aerial to channel 1 on the tag reader, and the far-side aerial to channel 2.
 (This makes it easier to determine which isn't working properly if there's a fault.)